-- 1. Paved and lighted path will go around parking lot and along fence next to baseball fields to avoid pedestrians walking in the parking lot - 2.
+- 1. Paved and lighted path will go around parking lot and along fence next to baseball fields - 2.
 Add lighting for safety and visibility

 1. Path will turn and continue along rain runoff area and connect to paved park pathway for pedestrians and cyclists.